aidenprice/LandgateAPITest-Journal-Article/LandgateAPITest Journal Article.md

 Measurements of response time frequency distribution and percentage of reference check failures are LandgateAPITest's mobile suitability metrics.
 Improving these metrics should lead to greater mobile map user acceptance of SLIP's services, even though they may not realise where the underlying data originates.
 Accordingly, greater acceptance leads to a greater intention to make use of the services.
 Should more users and more application developers make use of SLIP's web services Landgate could well be said to be succeeding in their goal to improve access to spatial information.

-The OASIS web service quality standard {Kim:2012wm} calls for calculation of Availability, Accessibility and Successability (among others).
+The OASIS web service quality standard {Kim:2012wm} calls for calculation of Availability, Accessibility, and Successability (among others).
 These are predicated on the assumption that the testing device is guaranteed access to the Internet to perform its tests.
 In other words, the testing device is assumed to be infallible while the tested service is not.
 This is entirely possible to achieve in controlled conditions, the testing machine simply does not send a request when it is not certain of success, or ignores tests where certain preconditions of controlled experiment are not met.
 The output then is a percentage of tests where the tester was able to contact the service, the difference from 100% being entirely the fault of the service.

 LandgateAPITest's methodology does not assume as given nor control its connection to the Internet.
 The application proceeds with a test so long as there is some connectivity, regardless of its reliability.
 A failed request which timed out (and hence received a "0" response code from the iOS application) could either be the fault of server downtime or lack of a mobile network connection on the device's part.